|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 Ageratum are grown from seeds.
 Sow outdoors after all danger of frost.
 Or, start indoors 6-8 weeks before the last frost date for your area.

 Grow Ageratum in full sun to partial shade.
-They will do well in both average and poor soils.
-They are tolerant dry soil conditions.
+The plants will do well in both average and poor soils.
+Ageratum is tolerant dry soil conditions.

 Space plants 6-8 inches apart.